evazhang612/sokt-landing/_pages/science.md

 permalink: /csreads/
 ---

 A mishmash of some current favourite cs and research related links.
+Clean, concise, and intuitive technical writing is still much needed.

 [Slate Star Codex](https://slatestarcodex.com/) Edit: Blog taken down for now, reason listed on the blog.